Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Dimensionality Reduction.md

 $$
 C=\frac 1 {m - 1} X^TX
 $$
 Afterwards compute the $n$ eigenvectors $\vec w$ and corresponding eigenvalues $\lambda$ of the co-variance matrix.
+This is done, since the eigenvectors are equal to the direction of the first principal component.
 To do this, the following characteristic equation has to be solved:
 $$
 C\vec w - \lambda \vec w = 0
 $$